SFULibrary/islandora_rest_ingester/README.md

     └── MODS.xml
 ```

-In this example, the file 'cmodel.txt' contains the PID of the content model to assign to the child object.
+In this example, the file 'cmodel.txt' contains the PID of the content model to assign to the child object (see "Specifying the content model" below for more information).

 #### Book objects